AarryaSaraf/CSE203/README.md

+## CSE302- Functional Programming - To be added

 ## CSE203- Logic and Proofs.

 I have coded, in coq, a program to show that there always exists a winning strategy in the game of nim for those who start first